 All have water, some have electrolytes and food.

-If these distance change the racers will be briefed before each race & during check in the details will be available.
+If this distance changes the racers will be briefed before each race & during check-in, the details will be available.

 Drop bags can be shuttled to the aid station at mile 7 which is also mile 29.

 This is a Self Supported race, we do have aid stations at various intervals, the longest distance is 17 miles between aid stations, the rest are much closer together.
 Please come prepared with the proper gear, nutrition, and hydration pack to ensure you have a fun race.

 After Race BBQ will begin at 6 pm. we will serve Burgers and dogs, we will also have an open grill available for you to cook what you bring.